Spencerk13/kingsbury_resume/docs/index.md

 `2020-2024`
 __BYU-Idaho__, Rexburg, ID

-- Full academic scholarship with 4.0 GPA

-`Expected 2029`
-__Brigham Young University - Idaho__, Rexburg, ID

-- 4.0 Major GPA
+- 3.9 GPA
+- 2 years of python
+- 1 semester of Javascript and Html
+- 1 semester of C++
+- 1 year of Java

 ## Related Experience